-For the following parameters: RMS voltage and RMS current, the recording of waveforms and $RMS{1/2}$ values may be enabled - at the beginning and end of the event.
-Recording time of waveforms and $RMS{1/2}$ is set in Additional tab, of the card for the measurement point settings (see sec.
-2.2.1.2.)
+For the following parameters: RMS voltage and RMS current, changes in the shape of the voltage envelope and the voltage phase, the recording of waveforms and RMS{1/2} values may be enabled - at the beginning and end of the event.
+Recording time of waveforms and RMS{1/2} is set in ADDITIONAL tab, of the card for the measurement configuration settings (see sec.
+3.2.1.2.)

-2.2.4 VOLTAGE card
+3.2.4 VOLTAGE card